guycole/mellow-wombat/README.md

 Mellow Wombat can run autonomously for extended periods, and will share observations to a remote host when connectivity is restored.
 MW can also be remotely tasked when connectivity exists.
 The housekeeper also supports scheduled activities.

-Mellow Wombat is different from most [SDR](https://en.wikipedia.org/wiki/Software-defined_radio) projects in that the user interface is minimal, and there is an emphasis on automatic collection/storage of selected emitters.
-MW offers
+Mellow Wombat is different from most [SDR](https://en.wikipedia.org/wiki/Software-defined_radio) projects in that the user interface (provided by housekeeper) is minimal, and there is an emphasis on automatic collection/storage of selected emitters.

 ## Overview
 ![overview](https://github.com/guycole/mellow-wombat/blob/main/grafix/overview.png)